Masonite International: 1970—2001: Foray into doors

 Masonite entered the door business in 1972, when it began producing wood-composite molded door facings and other components.
 In 1982, the Masonite Corporation spun off its timber property.
 In 1984, USG acquired Masonite.
 In 1988, USG sold Masonite to International Paper.

-As Masonite’s door division steadily grew, the company formed an alliance with Premdor, a Toronto-based door supplier.
+The company formed an alliance with Premdor, a Toronto-based door supplier.
 By the 1990s, Masonite had become Premdor's largest supplier.
-With a desire for vertical integration and an eye on global expansion, Premdor reached an agreement to purchase Masonite from International Paper in September 2000.
+Premdor reached an agreement to purchase Masonite from International Paper in September 2000.
 One year later, regulatory approval was granted, and the deal was completed.

 2002—2013: Origins of modern masonite

 Premdor officially changed its name to Masonite on January 1, 2002 and adopted the tagline of “The Beautiful Door.”
-The acquisition and strategic rebranding efforts were anticipated to help reduce raw materials and marketing costs while increasing customer demand for the company’s products worldwide.

 In 2005, Masonite was acquired by KKR in a leveraged buy-out.
-Four years later, in response to an unprecedented downturn in the global housing market, Masonite filed for bankruptcy protection afforded by Chapter 11 statutes in the U.S. and the CCAA in Canada as part of a pre-arranged plan to restructure the company.
+Four years later, Masonite filed for bankruptcy protection afforded by Chapter 11 statutes in the U.S. and the CCAA in Canada as part of a pre-arranged plan to restructure the company.
 Masonite emerged from a pre-arranged bankruptcy filing 85 days later, in June 2009.

 In 2013, Masonite filed a registration statement with the United States Securities and Exchange Commission and listed on the NYSE under the ticker symbol DOOR, to once again become a public company.

 2014 — Present: global expansion and innovation

 Nearly a decade later, Masonite has grown into a global company with operations in eight countries serving customers across 64 countries.
 Headquartered in Tampa, Florida, Masonite employs more than 10,000 people worldwide, and is the only door manufacturer to serve both the residential and architectural markets.

-Today, many of Masonite’s interior and exterior doors are conceptualized at the Masonite Innovation Center (MIC) located in West Chicago, Illinois.
-The MIC, which is home to a number of innovative testing and research labs, is the largest known private research and development center in the world focused on door technology.
+Many of Masonite’s interior and exterior doors are developed at the Masonite Innovation Center (MIC) located in West Chicago, Illinois.
+The facility houses various testing and research labs and is recognized as the largest private research and development center dedicated specifically to door technology.
 The facility’s goal is to give Masonite an industry edge by developing environmentally friendly door solutions that help reduce energy consumption by providing insulating properties, ensure the safety and security of buildings through fire and storms and contribute to third-party sustainable building certifications.

 In December 2023, Masonite International planned an acquisition of PGT Innovations, a manufacturer and supplier of windows and doors, for $3 billion.
 However in January 2024 this agreement was terminated.